vexeye/vex/README.md

 ## Foundations

-Vexx is structured and build around repetitive, consistent structures called **blocks**.
+vex is structured and build around repetitive, consistent structures called **blocks**.

 ### Anatomy

-Here is a general overview of Vexx block anatomy.
+Here is a general overview of vex block anatomy.

 ```
 // Block